 Welcome to our official guide to Royal Windsor Racecourse.

-We explore this great flat racecourse (sat in the shadow of Windsor Castle) in detail, looking at its royal history, the main races, a guide to this unique and quirky track, top local hotel picks, the racing fixtures, travel information, betting guides and even the weather.
+We explore this great flat racecourse (sat in the shadow of Windsor Castle) in detail, looking at its royal history, the main races, a guide to this unique and quirky track, top local hotel picks, the racing fixtures, travel information and betting guides.

 Find out more about Royal Windsor racecourse today: